 The Foundation’s Grant Committee will prioritize funding of organizations and initiatives where there is a social need, and where the results will benefit our community at large.
 The Foundation will consider funding for projects and programs, including capital projects that are established with a record of development activity and fulfill the mission of the organization.
-To be eligible to receive a Community Grant, all requested funding must be allocated to projects and/or programs benefiting residents of the greater Whitefish area, and be associated with one of the following categories: Arts and Culture, Animals, Civic, Conservation/Environment, Education, Health and Human Service, or Recreation.
+To be eligible to receive a Community Grant, all requested funding must be allocated to projects and/or programs benefiting residents of the Flathead Valley and be associated with one of the following categories: Arts and Culture, Animals, Civic, Conservation/Environment, Education, Health and Human Service, or Recreation.

 The Community Grant Program allocates funding twice a year through a Spring and Fall application process.

 Although the Community Grant Program Evaluation Committee reviews each proposal separately, it generally does not consider grants for: